121 West Bay Drive, Narragansett

-The first step in figuring this out is to chat with a lender about loan options, terms, your financial situation, and determine what programs you are eligible for.
-This will help in figuring out what your monthly payment will look like under those terms at varying purchase prices.
+The first step in figuring this out is to chat with a lender about loan options and terms available based on your financial situation to determine what programs you are eligible for.
+This will help in figuring out what your monthly payment will look like under the terms and price range you qualify for.
 The lender will need to pull your credit and will need details about your income and available savings to be used for the purchase process towards down payment and closing costs, and other out of pocket expenses.

 Once the lender has had a chance to gather your information together and has gone over options, they will provide a pre-approval letter.
 This is necessary to have before we start searching for properties as you need a pre-approval letter to make an offer on a house and the last thing you want is to be scrambling for a pre-approval after you’ve found a house you think you love.
 The market moves too fast today for buyers to wait until after they’ve found a house to go through the Financial Preparation process.

-Once you have your pre-approval in place and know what your functional/comfortable price range is, then it is time to start the home search process.
+Once we have your pre-approval in place and know what your functional/comfortable price range is, it is time to start the home search process.
 Your Realtor will be able to set up detailed searches for homes that meet your preferred criteria.
-Location, overall living space, the number of beds and baths you need, the type of house you prefer, number of garage or parking spaces, nearby amenities, etc., etc. can all help narrow down the search to locate houses on the market that might work for your needs and your budget.
+Location, overall living space, the number of beds and baths you need, the type of house you prefer, number of garage or parking spaces, nearby amenities, etc., etc., can all help narrow down the search to locate houses on the market that can work for your needs and your budget.

-The first items on the contract are the purchase price and downpayment amount.
+The first items on the contract are the purchase price and deposit, or "earnest money" amount.
 Your Realtor will be able to help you determine a fair market value for the property and general market conditions such as competition and available inventory that might impact the offer.
-A customary deposit in RI is 5% of the purchase price if the buyer’s financing includes a downpayment amount of 5% or more.
+A customary deposit in RI is 5% of the purchase price if the buyer’s financing includes a down payment amount of 5% or more.
 One way to make a more competitive offer is to put more down as a deposit.